 Amancio Ortega is one global billionaire whose personality cannot be ignored.
-Not only is the Spanish billionaire the wealthiest man in his own country, he’s also the richest man in Europe.
+Not only is the Spanish billionaire the wealthiest man in his own country, but he’s also the richest man in Europe.
 Any lover of fashion chains such as Zara clothing and accessories would also love the success story of the world’s wealthiest retailer.
 Here’s how the fashion entrepreneur and the founder/chairman of the Inditex fashion group notoriously known to be a reclusive multi-billionaire went from rags-to-riches.

 Amancio Ortega Gaona was born on 28 March 1936 in Busdongo de Arbás, Leon in Spain.
 He is the youngest child of four children born to mother Josefa Gaona Hernández and father Antonio Ortega Rodríguez.
 His family which depended on his father’s salary as a local railway worker and his mother’s meagre income as a housemaid lived in a very poor condition.
 Given his parent’s inability to afford life’s essential needs with their meagre salaries, Ortega dropped out of school and began working at the age of 14.
 He first worked as a shop assistant at a local clothing company, ‘Gala’.
 Working as a messenger boy in the company was a formative experience for the future billionaire as he learned to make clothes by hands there.